Global HIV/AIDS Organizations

 UNAIDS

 The Joint United Nations Programme on HIV/AIDSExit Disclaimer (UNAIDS) is an international organization that leads the global effort to end AIDS as a public health threat by 2030 as part of the Sustainable Development GoalsExit Disclaimer.
 The organization provides strategic direction, advocacy, coordination, and technical support to help catalyze and connect leadership from governments, the private sector, and communities to deliver life-saving HIV services.
 It generates strategic information and analysis that increases the understanding of the state of the HIV epidemic and progress made at the local, national, regional, and global levels.
 It also leads the world’s most extensive data collection on HIV epidemiology, program coverage, and finance and publishes the most authoritative and up-to-date information on the global HIV epidemic.
-UNAIDS unites the efforts of 11 UN organizationsExit Disclaimer—UNHCR, UNICEF, WFP, UNDP, UNFPA, UNODC, UN Women, ILO, UNESCO, WHO and the World Bank—and works closely with global and national partners to achieve its mission.
+UNAIDS unites the efforts of 11 UN organizationsExit Disclaimer—UNHCR, UNICEF, WFP, UNDP, UNFPA, UNODC, UN Women, ILO, UNESCO, WHO, and the World Bank—and works closely with global and national partners to achieve its mission.

 World Health Organization

-The World Health OrganizationExit Disclaimer (WHO) is a United Nations agency that connects nations, partners and people to promote health, keep the world safe, and serve the vulnerable so that all individuals can attain the highest level of health.
-Within WHO, the Department of Global HIV, Hepatitis and Sexually Transmitted Infections ProgrammesExit Disclaimer (WHO/HHS) leads the development and implementation of the global health sector strategy on the elimination of these three diseases as public health threats.
+The World Health OrganizationExit Disclaimer (WHO) is a United Nations agency that connects nations, partners, and people to promote health, keep the world safe, and serve the vulnerable so that all individuals can attain the highest level of health.
+Within WHO, the Department of Global HIV, Hepatitis and Sexually Transmitted Infections ProgrammesExit Disclaimer (WHO/HHS) leads the development and implementation of the global health sector strategy for the elimination of these three diseases as public health threats.
 WHO/HHS develops global evidenced-based guidelines and provides technical support to address public health gaps and challenges common to the three diseases.
-Visit WHO’s HIV/AIDS health topic pageExit Disclaimer for more country-specific information, data, and more.
+Visit WHO’s HIV/AIDS health topic pageExit Disclaimer for country-specific information, data, and more.

 KFF